nevermined-io/tools/README.md

 ./start_nevermined.sh
 ```

-That will run the current default versions of Metadata API, Gateway, Events Handler, Commons, Keeper Contracts, and Faucet.
+That will run the current default versions of Metadata API, Gateway, Events Handler, Marketplace, Contracts, and Faucet.
 It will also run a local Spree network (i.e. `--local-spree-node`).

 <img width="486" alt="Welcome to Nevermined" src="Welcome_to_nevermined.png">